 I’ve put together this list of our favourite options for selling used camera equipment.
 These cover multiple options around the world, with both online and offline options.
 There are advantages and disadvantages to different options, which I’ll cover as I go through each one.

 Where possible, I’ll also provide a representative sale price for a used camera, specifically my Canon 6D body, for each option.
 This should help you get a feel for how they differ, although of course you will want to compare your own equipment on each site as quotes will vary.
 Quotes were obtained in August 2021.

 Note that while I tried to list options that will work for people worldwide, there are definitely more options available for those in the USA, UK, and Europe.
 If you know of more options that are available in more regions that I didn’t include, feel free to let me know in the Comments section!

-KEH is very similar to MPB, but they primarily focus on the American market.
+KEH is a website specifically designed for photographers to buy and sell used equipment.
+They primarily focus on the American market.
 Whilst they do accept international sellers for items worth over $300, the seller is responsible for the shipping fees and any taxes, which in many cases rather eat into the profit margin.
 So we’d generally recommend KEH more for U.S. based sellers of used camera equipment.

 If you are in the USA, then we definitely recommend you check out KEH.
 They will give you a free quote on your equipment, and you don’t even need to provide an e-mail address.
 This makes this one of the easiest options on our list for getting a free quote on your used camera equipment.